Click here for our Taipei Shopping List (#6 to #10)…

-Breeze Center is up there with Bellavita as one of Taipei's swankiest malls.
+Number 5 on the list of top ten shopping in Taipei is Breeze Center – up there with Bellavita as one of Taipei’s swankiest malls.
 The mall is nine stories and includes most of the high fashion name brands ubiquitous in Taipei.

 There is everything from a Starbucks, Taipei’s Dean & Deluca, and a deli and supermarket in the basements levels.